levisc8/spind/cran-comments.md

 ## Resubmission

-This is a resubmission of Spind_2.0.0.
-In this version, we have corrected the code for WRM.R which caused the example to pass testing on x64, but not i386.
-We have retested with winbuilder using r-devel, r-release, and r-oldrelease.
+This is a submission of Spind_2.0.1.

 All passed with no ERRORS OR WARNINGS.